-Sometimes known as bog-cotton, Hare’s Tae Cotton-Grass is a beautiful addition to boggy heath and moorland.
-We’ve already heard how important they are for large heath butterflies, but didyou know that during WW1 cotton-grass seed fronds were used as wound dressing for injured soldiers?
+Sometimes known as bog-cotton, Hare’s Tail Cotton-Grass is a beautiful addition to boggy heath and moorland.
+We’ve already heard how important they are for Large Heath butterflies, but did you know that during WW1 cotton-grass seed fronds were used as wound dressing for injured soldiers?

 Sadly these red headed little guys are threatened by habitat loss due to intensive farming.
 Britain is in the northern part of their distribution, meaning they are less well adapted to local conditions than their southern relatives.
 This makes them extra sensitive to habitat changes here.